Sibor2000/DS2024_30441_Sprencz_Robert_Assignment_1/readme.md

 We need to set our environment variables in a `.env`.

-In order to run simply have to run `docker compose up --build` from the terminal, with docker installed.
+In order to run: `docker compose up --build` from the terminal, with docker installed.

 In order to run locally, make sure to run `npm install` from each microservice directory, then run `npm run dev` for the frontend service and `node server/app.js` for the microservices.